DruvPai/druvpai.github.io/_pages/about.md

 Hi!
 I'm a Ph.D. student in [EECS at UC Berkeley](https://www.eecs.berkeley.edu), where I am fortunate to be advised by [Prof. Yi Ma](https://people.eecs.berkeley.edu/~yima/).
 I am affiliated with [BAIR](https://bair.berkeley.edu/) and am supported by a UC Berkeley College of Engineering fellowship.
 Prior to my PhD, I completed a [BA in CS](https://www.eecs.berkeley.edu) and [MS in EECS](https://eecs.berkeley.edu/academics/graduate/industry-programs/5yrms), also at UC Berkeley.

 My research interests broadly lie in <b>simplifying deep learning</b>.
-More specifically, I am interested in <i>developing theory that may be used to directly improve practical deep learning methodology</i>.
+More specifically, I am interested in <i>developing theory to understand, improve, and simplify empirical deep learning methodology</i>.
 I work on this problem through the following research threads:
 - understanding the latent representations learned by modern deep neural networks;
 - connecting modern deep learning practice to classical signal processing and statistics;
 - and leveraging such-obtained conceptual insights to design interpretable, efficient, and principled learning algorithms.